Interview / Gary Geddes

 GARY GEDDES was born in Vancouver in 1940.
 He was raised for four years in Saskatchewan but grew up primarily in Vancouver's Commercial Drive area.
 He became a lay preacher for the Baptist church and a singer in one of Vancouver's first rock combos.
-He received his PhD in English from the University of Toronto and has edited important college anthologies such as Twentieth Century Poetry and Poetics (1969) and Skookum Wawa (1975), mind a breakthrough volume for BC literature.
-Described as Canada's best political poet by critic George Woodcock, look some of his major poetry titles are Letter of the Master of Horse (1973), pharmacy War Measures and Other Poems(1976), The Acid Test (1981), The Terracotta Army (1984) and Changes of State (1986).
+He received his PhD in English from the University of Toronto and has edited important college anthologies such as Twentieth Century Poetry and Poetics (1969) and Skookum Wawa (1975), a breakthrough volume for BC literature.
+Described as Canada's best political poet by critic George Woodcock, some of his major poetry titles are Letter of the Master of Horse (1973), War Measures and Other Poems(1976), The Acid Test (1981), The Terracotta Army (1984) and Changes of State (1986).
 Geddes has led a literary delegation to China, founded a subscription-based publishing company and he teaches at Concordia University.
 Gary Geddes lives in Dunvegan, Ontario.

 T: War Measures & Other Poems is an odd book to come from a westcoaster.
 Where do the politics and the interest in French Canada come from?